PR2EN1: Pointers

 • All parts you need to complete are marked with TODO in the starter code

 • Create two functions according to function comments in the starter code.
 One to read values, second to swap values.
-Call those out
+Call the functions.

-• Print out the memory addresses where the data is stored in 3 different locations
+• Print out the memory addresses where the data is stored in three different locations

-• In the reading function, show the addresses where you are storing the values
+2. In the reading function, show the addresses where you are storing the values to

 • Explain the significance of the address values when defending!